 - Inter-station messages: Inter-station messages are alerts sent to your telephone by other internal parties, notifying you to contact the party who left the message.
-The (Message) button and Message/Ring Indicator flash to notify you of the new message.
+The Message button and Message Indicator lamp notify you of the new message.
 You can then either delete the message or reply to the message, which automatically places a call to the party who left the message. - Do-Not-Disturb (DND) messages: Messages that other internal parties see when your telephone is in DND.
-See "Using Do-Not-Disturb (DND)" on page 57. - Reminder Messages: Messages that you can use to notify yourself of upcoming appointments, meetings, and so on.
-See "Using Reminder Messages" on page 58. - Pages: Announcements sent over telephone speakers or external speakers.
-See "Paging Other System Users" on page 59. - Voice messages: System voice mail messages.
+See "Using Do-Not-Disturb (DND)" on page 55. - Reminder messages: Messages that you can use to notify yourself of upcoming appointments, meetings, and so on.
+See "Using Reminder Messages" on page 56. - Pages: Announcements sent over phone speakers or external speakers.
+See "Paging Other System Users" on page 57. - Voice mail messages: System voice mail messages.

 Because a variety of voice mail products work with MiVoice Office 250, this guide does not include voice mail instructions.
 For voice mail instructions, refer to the voice mail user guide for your system.
-For example, refer to the Enterprise Messaging, Unified Voice Messaging, and Embedded Voice Mail Card User Guide, part number 835.3205, or the Mitel NuPoint Messenger Messaging User Guide on the Mitel Web site (http://edocs.mitel.com).
+For example, refer to the Enterprise Messaging, Unified Voice Messaging, and Embedded Voice Mail Card User Guide, part number 835.3205, or the Mitel NuPoint Unified Messaging User Guide (on the Mitel Web site (http://edocs.mitel.com).
 Contact your system administrator for more information about your voice mail system.